MorphlingHXCZQN/sepsis-TDP-43-project/README.md

 with safer defaults such as skipping citation downloads or lowering the `--max-articles` limit.

+The agent cascades these fixes when necessary: it will first disable citation downloads after persistent NBIB errors and then progressively shrink the fetch batch size until a successful crawl completes.
+The automated test suite covers these self-healing paths so regressions are caught early.

 ```bash
 python -m scraper.cli --output-dir data --agent-mode --max-attempts 5
 ```